 What’s the Difference Between a Chiropractor and a Sports Chiropractor?

-A chiropractor is a healthcare professional whose focus is to diagnose and treat focuses on diagnosing and treat neuromuscular disorders.
-Their main job is to reduce pain and restore function to the nervous system.
-This is done by manually adjusting the spine.
-This type of therapy is not always enough for those who participate in sports or higher than normal physical activity so a sports chiropractor that has had specialized training in treating injured athletes is necessary.
+A chiropractor is a healthcare professional whose focus is to diagnose and treat focuses on diagnosing and treat neuromusculoskeletal disorders.
+Their main job is to reduce pain and restore function to the neuromusculoskeletal systems.
+This is done by manual adjustment, soft tissue therapy of the spine and or extremities.
+This type of therapy may not always be enough for those who participate in sports or higher than normal physical activity so a sports chiropractor that has had specialized training in treating injured athletes is necessary.

 What does a Sports Chiropractor do?